basho/basho_docs/source/languages/en/riakcs/references/appendices/Http-Administration.md

 Only the admin user can view other users' details unless the `admin_auth_enabled` config is set to `false`.

-## Retrieving statistics via S3 objects
+## Retrieving Statistics Via S3 Objects

 As an alternative to raw HTTP requests, the administrative requests can be issued via the S3 API.
 See the GitHub documents linked below for more